 In this post we will discuss recording costs in Microsoft Project, but many project management tools allow you to maintain a rate card and track costs.
 So the concept discussed can equally apply to all good planning and PPM applications.

-Creating the project plan
+Creating the plan with project costs in mind

 When creating the project plan you will have an outline of the tasks involved.
 Then assign resource to each task.
 For discussion let us assume we are looking at a waterfall approach for our example project.
 You then use the cycle of defining the detail for the project.
 Followed by designing the solution.
 Then building a solution and finally deploying that solution.
 Creating the plan structure and tasks and assigning resources means you then have most of the information to create a budget schedule.